$512,925Average Value$324Average Price per Sq Ft7Homes For Sale

 Escalon’s recreational spaces include Main Street Park, which has a covered stage and is the site for annual events like the Christmas on Main, a Veterans Day parade and the Park Fete in late July.
 The Park Fete, planned by the Escalon Lions Club, features vendors, a carnival, live entertainment and a car show.
 The Lions Club also hosts the Corned Beef and Cabbage Feed in March at the Escalon Community Center.
 Hogan Park and Hogan Sports Fields are adjacent to the center and are often used by youth and adult teams.

 About 4 miles south of Escalon is the McHenry Recreation Area on the Stanislaus River.
-The river flow is mild, so it’s a frequently used spot for cooling off and tubing in the summer.
+The river is generally mild and a frequently used spot for cooling off and tubing in the summer.
+Before going out on the water, people should consult the “check river flow” tool on the park’s website.

 The City of Escalon invites residents and visitors to enjoy vibrant "Music in the Park" series where local artist fill the air with music.